What is Raoult’s law?

-According to Raoult’s Law, for a solution of volatile liquids, the partial vapor pressure of each component (volatile) of the solution is proportional to the mole fraction of that component present in the solution.
+According to Raoult’s Law, for a solution of volatile liquids, the partial vapour pressure of each component (volatile) of the solution is proportional to the mole fraction of that component present in the solution.

-Understanding Raoult’s law?
+Understanding Raoult’s law

 Let us try to understand what exactly Francois Marie Raoult wanted to describe through his statement given as Raoult’s Law.
 As for now suppose we have a liquid binary solution consisting of a solvent 1 and a volatile solute 2.
 Note that this law is defined only for volatile components of a solution.
-Let Ptotal be the total vapor pressure of the two components and P1 and P2 be the partial vapor pressures of component 1 and component 2 respectively, and the mole fraction of component 1 and 2 be x1 and x2 in the solution phase and y1 and y2 in the vapor phase respectively.
+Let Ptotal be the total vapour pressure of the two components and P1 and P2 be the partial vapour pressures of component 1 and component 2 respectively, and the mole fraction of component 1 and 2 be x1 and x2 in the solution phase and y1 and y2 in the vapour phase respectively.

 Raoult’s law Equation

 So, for component 1:

 P1 = P1o x1,…………………………….
 (1)

 Where P1o is the vapour pressure of component 1 in a pure state.

 From Dalton’s Law of partial pressures we know that,